Introduction to Tower Bridge

 Best Time to Visit

-The best time to visit Tower Bridge is during the spring and summer months (April to September).
-During this period, the weather is generally mild and pleasant, making it perfect for strolling along the Thames and enjoying the views.
-However, be prepared for larger crowds, especially during weekends and holidays.
+The ideal time to visit Tower Bridge is during the spring and summer months (April to September), when the weather is generally mild and pleasant.
+This period is perfect for leisurely walks along the Thames, though visitors should anticipate larger crowds, especially on weekends and holidays.

 How to Get There